Canon 20D vs 2000D

 - More modern: Reflects 13 years and 6 months of technical progress since the 20D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (15 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 2000D is the clear winner of the contest (15 : 7 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 20D vs 2000D